tahmed11/Vulnhub_Sedna_WriteUp/Sedna.md

  ![Deepscan_Demo](/img/2.png)

 At this stage the scan came back with quite few open services and information.
 I wasted quite a bit of time going after port 8080 as it seemed to be the vulnerable service.
 After jiggling with PUT method to upload a shell and trying default tomcat credentials it became quite apparent port 8080 wouldn’t work.
 So I moved on to the next service.

   ![Deepscan](/img/3.png)

 Deepscan showed a unix user crackmeforpoints I assume it’s another post exploitation flag maybe after cracking the shadow file.
 I took a note of it and moved on.
  ![crackmeforpoints](/img/4.png)

- Nothing was out of ordinary from the nikto scan:
+ Nothing seemed out of ordinary from the nikto scan:

  ![Nikto_again](/img/5.png)

-Close inspection of the license.txt revealed the BuilderEngine application was installed.
+But close inspection of the license.txt revealed the BuilderEngine application was installed.

  ![license_file](/img/6.png)